Phone-GWP-group

 What is Peak Packaging Monday?

 Peak Packaging Monday is the day that packaging suppliers see the highest volume of orders.
-This day usually falls on the Monday one week before Black Friday and Cyber Monday.
-Peak Packaging Monday is largely unknown outside the packaging industry.
+This day usually falls on a Monday, one week before Black Friday and Cyber Monday.
+Peak Packaging Monday is largely unknown outside of the packaging industry.

-This peak results from last-minute preparations by businesses for the rise in orders caused by these seasonal promotions and the festive trading period beyond.
+This peak results from last-minute preparations by businesses in response to the rise in orders caused by seasonal promotions and the festive trading period.

 Business people checking graphs when assessing peak season demand